jrtb/laravel-word-search/README.md

 1. Import the collection and environments:
    - Open Postman
    - Click "Import" in the top left
-   - Select the files:
+   - Select these files:
-     - `storage/postman/Word_Search_API.postman_collection.json`
+     - Collection: `storage/postman/Word_Search_API.postman_collection.json`
-     - `storage/postman/Word_Search_API.postman_environment.json`
+     - Development Environment: `storage/postman/Word_Search_API.postman_environment.json`
+     - Production Environment: `storage/postman/Word_Search_API.production.postman_environment.json`

-2. Two environments are pre-configured:
+2. The environments are pre-configured with the following base URLs:
    - Development: `http://localhost:8000`
    - Production: `https://wordlists.fairladymedia.com`

 3. Using the collection:
    - All endpoints are pre-configured with appropriate headers
    - Request bodies are pre-filled with example data
-   - Switch environments using the dropdown in the top-right corner of Postman
+   - Switch environments using the environment dropdown in the top-right corner of Postman
    - Environment variables are automatically applied to requests

 ## Technical Stack